 Under the Canadian Copyright Act, a copyright holder has the exclusive right to show a work in public, or to authorize the showing of a work.
 These rights are known as Public Performance Rights.
 Outside of the educational context, typically a person must seek permission from the copyright holder before they can show a work in public.

 Recent changes to the Copyright Act have created an exception to this rule for academic institutions.
 Academic institutions may now play music and videos in the classroom, for an audience primarily comprised of students of the academic institution and not for profit, without previously seeking the permission of the copyright holder.

 When you convert a copyright protected work from one form to another (i.e. VHS to DVD), this is called "format shifting".
-The Copyright Act permits format shifting of a copyrighted film (i) which they own a legitimately purchased copy of, (ii) to use for their own private purposes, (iii) provided that they do not give the new copy away, and (iv) as long as the individual did not circumvent a digital lock to do so.
+The Copyright Act permits format shifting of a copyrighted film (i) which you own a legitimately purchased copy of, (ii) to use for you own private purposes, (iii) provided that you do not give the new copy away, and (iv) as long as you did not circumvent a digital lock to do so.
 Please note that this exception does not permit you to convert a VHS cassette for the purposes of screening a film in class.